What’s the minimum credit score to buy a car?

 It is possible for lenders to use a different type of credit scoring metric.
 If you are unsure, reach out to your prospective lender to determine what measure will be used.

-All of this is to say, even with poor credit, you can find an auto loan for your needs.
+Although most lenders cater to borrowers with good to excellent credit, even with poor credit, you can find an auto loan for your needs.
 You just might need to do a bit more homework to get the best rate.
 And luckily, your credit score isn’t the sole measure used to determine your interest rate.
-Even though your credit score makes up a large portion of the pie, lenders will also consider your income, employment history and your debt-to-income ratio.
+Even though your credit score makes up a large portion of the pie, lenders will also consider your income, employment history and your debt-to-income ratio (DTI).

 How credit scores affect auto loans

 Lenders view your credit score as a numerical representation of how likely you are to repay a loan.
 The higher your credit score, the less risk lenders think you pose.
-This means that you are more likely to receive more favorable interest rates and better terms.
+This means that you are more likely to receive more competitive auto loan rates and better terms.

 - Better interest rates.
-Most obviously, a good credit score, usually a score of 680 or above, can ensure a low interest rate.
+In general, a good credit score, usually a score of 680 or above, can ensure a low interest rate.

 - Smaller down payment.
-With the added layer of good credit, you likely can avoid making a large down payment.
-Though a down payment tends to be a smart move as it can lower your rate even more.
+With the added layer of good credit, you likely can avoid making a large down payment — although it’s a good idea to put down as much as you can afford to reduce overall costs.

 - Higher chance of approval.
-Lenders viewing you as less of a risk will mean you will be more likely to secure financing over a bad credit borrower.
+Lenders viewing you as less of a risk will mean you will be more likely to secure financing over a bad credit borrower, especially if you are financing a new car purchase.

-Many credit card companies offer a free credit score monitoring service that can be found on your banking apps.
+Many credit card companies and banks offer a free credit score monitoring service.
 Outside of this, you can check your credit score from one of the main credit bureaus, Equifax, Experian or TransUnion, directly on their sites.

 Auto loan interest rates by credit score